Ownership and Control of Airports

 Canberra ACT 2601

-Subject to certain eligibility criteria, fund managers or trustees investing in the airport-operator company can apply to the Secretary of the Department of Infrastructure and Transport for:
+Subject to certain eligibility criteria, fund managers or trustees investing in the airport-operator company can apply to the Secretary of the Department of Infrastructure and Regional Development for:

 - a distanced investment fund declaration which relates to the calculating of airline ownership; and/or

 - a “substantially Australian” fund declaration which relates to the calculating of foreign ownership of Airport Lessee Company's.

 For more information, refer to Airports Act 1996: Ownership Rules with Regard to Investment Funds